 15.4.
 Coherence - internal

 STI are fully coherent on different aggregation level by activity (group, division and total) for the observed data set.
 STI for BiH is also adjusted (seasonally adjusted) using TRAMO/SEATS method, which is based on the ARIMA model.
 Adjustments are made for total, division and group level.
-Seasonally and calendar adjusted data are compared with the original data and they show mutual coherence
+Seasonally and calendar adjusted data are compared with the original data and they show mutual coherence.

 Data on quarterly STI surveys are collected by using paper questionnaires, which requires a significant funding and human resources.
 Data are collected by three statistical institutions: Federal Institute of Statistics of FBIH for the territory of Federation of BIH, Republika Srpska Institute of Statistics for the territory of Republika Srpska and the Agency for Statistics of BiH for the Brčko District of BiH.
-Approximately, 8 people are involved in data collection process and data compilation process on quarterly basis.
+Approximately, 5 people are involved in data collection process and data compilation process on quarterly basis.
 In addition, one IT expert per institution is responsible for development and maintenance of IT application (30% of his working time).
 All three statistical institutions have very high costs of printing the questionnaires, postal and telephone costs.
-Response burden is not very high, approximately 10 minutes for fulfilling the questionnaires per respondent
+Response burden is not very high, approximately 5 minutes for fulfilling the questionnaires per respondent.

 17.1.
 Data revision - policy

-There is no clearly defined data revision policy, except in the case of an error when the published revised data are marked as "corrected data ".
+There is no officially defined data revision policy, except in the case of an error when the published revised data are marked as "corrected data ".
 Then the explanation is given to all users about the reason for the data correction/revision.
 The corrected press release is published on the Agency's website.
-After the publication of the corrected data on the Agency's website, data are also sent to Eurostat.
+After the publication of the corrected data on the Agency's website, data are sent to Eurostat.

 17.2.
 Data revision - practice

 Mean Revision (MR) and Mean Absolute Revision (MAR) and are used as revision indicators.
 They are calculated on year-on-year growth rates for original data.
-The calculated values for the last 20 quarters for STI surveys are:

-Other services, MR=-0.01 and MAR=0.58;
+Other services, MR=-0.16 and MAR=0.49;

-Transportation and Storage, MR= 0.06 and MAR=0.36.
+Transportation and Storage, MR= -0.05 and MAR=0.31.

 18.1.
 Source data